Octavia Hill: her life and legacy

 A change of fortune

-Octavia’s father was a corn merchant and initially they lived in a comfortable 18th-century townhouse at Wisbech.
-However, all this changed when he was declared bankrupt after his investments failed.
-James fell into depression and subsequently abandoned his wife and children.
+Initially they lived in a comfortable townhouse, however all this changed when Octavia’s father was declared bankrupt after his investments failed.
+He fell into depression and subsequently abandoned his wife and children.

-Showing the determination and hard work that her daughter would later demonstrate, Octavia’s mother took charge of the family, moving them to Finchley on the edge of London, and then to the capital itself.
-She took a job and encouraged her daughters to do likewise.
+Octavia’s mother took charge of the family, moving them to London and taking a job, and encouraged her daughters to do likewise.

-Octavia started her first job at the age of 14, taking charge of a workroom at the Ladies Guild, a Christian socialist co-operative in London managed by her mother, where the Ragged School girls made toys and dolls'-house furniture.
-Seeing the poverty of the girls at the school had a profound effect on the young Octavia.
+Octavia’s first job at the age of 14 put her in charge of a workroom at the Ladies Guild, a Christian socialist co-operative in London managed by her mother.
+Seeing the poverty of the girls at the school had a profound effect on her.

 Social reform in 19th-century London